ChainSQL/chainsql-lib/README.md

 + Connect to a `rippled` server from Node.js or a web browser
 + Issue [rippled API](https://ripple.com/build/rippled-apis/) requests
-+ Listen to events on the XRP Ledger (transaction, ledger, etc.)
++ Listen to events on the ZXC Ledger (transaction, ledger, etc.)
-+ Sign and submit transactions to the XRP Ledger
++ Sign and submit transactions to the ZXC Ledger

 ## Getting Started